 After this step, your provider will design a series of custom aligners based on your impressions and send them to you within about one month.
 From there, it’s up to you to keep up with the treatment plan (wearing your aligners for the required amount of time each day, keeping up with oral hygiene, progressing through the series of aligners as prescribed) to make sure you get the results you were promised!

 Are Home Teeth Aligners Effective for Overbite?

-Yes!
-In many cases.
+In some cases, yes.
 Home aligners primarily excel at correcting crowding and spacing issues, but they can effectively treat some cases of overbite too, depending on the condition’s cause and severity.

 Because home alignment programs are less robust than traditional orthodontic options like Invisalign or braces, they’re limited when it comes to correcting issues caused by jaw misalignment.
 These severe cases typically require additional dental attachments and treatments (such as elastics or tooth shaving) in order to provide the type of smile transformation the patient may be seeking.
-Because home teeth alignment does not involve in-person dental visits, they cannot offer the same variety of supplemental treatments.
+Because home teeth alignment does not involve in-person dental visits in most cases, they cannot offer the same variety of supplemental treatments.

 But again, there are many cases of overbite that home aligners can effectively treat.
 If you have a mild or moderate case of dental overbite, you could be an ideal candidate for a home alignment system.